beters02/archtimize/README.md

 - Some basic packages: firefox, nano
 - If you have Btrfs, snapper is installed and backups are automatically created before running archtimize.
 - NetworkManager if you do not already have it
+- A custom bashrc with nice colors and functions.

 How does this optimize my arch install?
 - wip